 Scots Dumpy: Eggs, Temperament, Size and Raising Tips

-So in what breed does a Scots Dumpy Chicken belong?
-It is a dual-purpose chicken, meaning they are produced for their meat and laying eggs.
-Although, this is a breed that has been around for a long time.
-It is currently considered to be endangered, according to Rare Breeds Survival Trust.
+Scots Dumpy Chicken is a dual-purpose chicken, meaning they are produced for their meat and laying eggs.
+Although, this is a breed that has been around for a long time, but it is currently considered to be endangered.

 Background and History of Scots Dumpy